Birdwards/SmashPad/README.md

    - `python smashpad.py [input] [size]`
    - Replace `[input]` with the name of the modded file (or the path to the file if it's not in the same folder).
    - Replace `[size]` with the comp size of the file as shown in CrossArc (see step 3).
 Enter the comp size as you see it (in hexadecimal); don't convert it to a decimal number.
+   - If you receive `Error: File cannot be compressed to the required size`, then your modded file is too large or complex to be compressed to the same size as the original file.
 6. Install the modded file using your preferred install tools.
 7. Have fun!